hakdogan/handy-environment/README.md

 # JDK Provider for Java Applications Under the OpenShift - S2I Builder Image

 `Source-To-Image` (S2I) is a standalone tool for creating builder images.
 It's also the major strategy used for building applications in `OpenShift 3`.
-This repository contains sample builder image for _Java applications_ to be used with `source-to-image` in `OpenShift`.
+This repository contains the source code for building _Java applications_ with various JDK versions as a reproducible image using `source-to-image`.
 The image to be built expects a regular executable jar file that comes from a repository as input.
 The input can be a `maven` project.

-# To build image
+## To build image
 ```
 oc new-build https://github.com/hakdogan/handy-environment.git --name kodcu-jdk
 ```

+## Available environment variables.
-You can use the environment variable for JDK version you want.
+You can use the `JDK` environment variable for JDK version you want.
 For example, if you want to use Open JDK 7, you should be used following command.

 ```
 oc new-build https://github.com/hakdogan/handy-environment.git --env JDK=openjdk7 --name kodcu-jdk
 ```

-Supported JDK versions as follows.
+You don't have to use the `JDK` variable.
+When you don't use the `JDK` variable or use a different value than the following, Oracle JDK 8 will install by default.

-JDK | ENV |
+ENV | MEANING |
 --- | --- |
-OpenJDK 6 | --env JDK=openjdk6 |
-OpenJDK 7 | --env JDK=openjdk7 |
+`--env JDK=openjdk6` |  |
+`--env JDK=openjdk7` | 7 version of OpenJDK will be installed |
-Oracle JDK 6 | --env JDK=oraclejdk6 |
+`--env JDK=oraclejdk6` | 6 version of Oracle JDK will be installed |
-Oracle JDK 7 | --env JDK=oraclejdk7 |
+`--env JDK=oraclejdk7` | 7 version of Oracle JDK will be installed |
-Oracle JDK 8 | --env JDK=oraclejdk8 |
+`--env JDK=oraclejdk8` | 8 version of Oracle JDK will be installed |

 ## To deployment